GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

     * `sortingCode`
     All keys other than the `addressLine` have string values.
       The `addressLine` is an array of strings.
-* `shippingOptionId`: The identifier of the user selected shipping option.
+* `shippingOptionId` - The identifier of the user-selected shipping option.
 This should be a non-empty string when `paymentOptions.requestShipping` is true.

 ###  Payment response validation